plops/slide-tag/DATASETS.md

 *   **Processing Workflow:** The pipeline consists of four main steps, executed by a combination of shell, R, and Python scripts:
     1.  **FASTQ Processing (`sb_processing.sh`):** This initial step filters the raw sequencing data to find reads that contain the spatial barcode sequence and then downsamples the data to a manageable size.
+        *   **Compute-Intensive Operations:** While the script's commands (`zgrep`, `zcat`, `awk`) appear simple, its computationally intensive nature comes from the sheer volume of the input data.
+The raw FASTQ files (`R1_path` and `R2_path`) are typically many gigabytes in size, containing hundreds of millions of sequencing reads.
+The script's most demanding task is the first `zgrep` command, which must decompress and scan through the entire multi-gigabyte `R2` file to find every instance of a specific 18-base DNA sequence ("TCTTCAGCGTTCCCGAGA").
+Subsequently, the `awk` commands must process these enormous files again to extract the relevant reads.
+These operations are primarily limited by I/O (the speed at which data can be read from the disk) and CPU (for decompression and pattern matching).
+        *   **Downsampling with `seqtk`:** `seqtk` is a fast and lightweight toolkit for processing sequencing files in FASTA or FASTQ format, and it is a standard tool in bioinformatics.
+In this script, `seqtk sample` is used for **downsampling**, which means to randomly select a smaller, representative subset of reads from a larger pool.
+The command `seqtk sample ... ${reads}` (where `${reads}` is 25,000,000) reduces the filtered data to 25 million reads.
+This is done because spatial barcode libraries are often sequenced to very high depths, generating more data than is necessary for accurate positioning.
+Downsampling creates a more manageable dataset for the subsequent R and Python scripts, significantly reducing their runtime and memory requirements without compromising the ability to identify the correct spatial location.

     2.  **Matching Spatial and Cell Barcodes (`cell_barcode_matcher.R`):** This script takes the processed sequencing reads and matches the spatial barcodes to the cell barcodes identified by the Cell Ranger software.
 It uses a whitelist of known 10x Genomics cell barcodes (`3M-february-2018.txt`) to ensure accuracy.

     3.  **Assigning Coordinates to Spatial Barcodes (`bead_matching.py`):** This script matches the spatial barcode sequences from the sequencing data to the known spatial barcode coordinates from the bead map.
-It employs both exact and "fuzzy" matching to account for potential sequencing errors.
+It employs both exact and "fuzzy" matching (allowing for small differences, or a low "edit distance") to account for potential sequencing errors.

-    4.  **Spatial Mapping of Nuclei (`spatial_positioning.R`):** The final step uses a clustering algorithm called DBSCAN to assign a precise (x, y) coordinate to each nucleus based on the cloud of spatial barcodes associated with it.
-This script optimizes the clustering parameters to achieve the highest proportion of accurately positioned cells.
+    4.  **Spatial Mapping of Nuclei (`spatial_positioning.R`):** The final and most critical step uses a clustering algorithm to assign a precise (x, y) coordinate to each nucleus.
+        *   **Clustering with DBSCAN:** The script uses **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise), an algorithm well-suited for this task.
+The process works as follows for each individual cell:
+            1.  **Create a Point Cloud:** For a single cell, the script gathers the (x, y) coordinates of all the unique spatial barcodes that were found associated with it.
+This forms a 2D point cloud.
+            2.  **Identify the Core Cluster:** In an ideal experiment, all of these spatial barcodes should have come from a very small, dense area on the slide where the nucleus was located.
+DBSCAN excels at finding this dense region of points, grouping them into a primary cluster.
+            3.  **Filter Noise:** The algorithm simultaneously identifies points that are far from this dense cluster as "noise" (labeled as cluster `0`).
+These are assumed to be the result of experimental artifacts and are excluded from the position calculation.
+            4.  **Calculate the Weighted Centroid:** Once the primary cluster of spatial barcodes is identified, the script does not simply take the average coordinate.
+Instead, it calculates a **weighted centroid**.
+The "weight" for each spatial barcode coordinate is its UMI count (i.e., how many times that barcode was sequenced for that cell).
+This ensures that barcodes detected more frequently have a stronger influence on the final calculated position, making the result more robust and accurate.
+            5.  **Parameter Optimization:** The script iterates through a range of `minPts` values (a key DBSCAN parameter) and selects the value that maximizes the number of cells that can be confidently mapped (i.e., cells that yield a single, unambiguous spatial cluster).
+This automated optimization makes the pipeline adaptive to datasets of varying quality.